 - Choose a topic on which to focus.
-Topics include: - Hybrid High-Impact Practices (HIPs) - Teaching in the Hybrid Classroom, which could focus on... - Student engagement - Assessment (summative, formative, alternative assessments) - Community building and inclusion - (returning CLSs may choose to continue with a topic from the previous year, or some combination thereof) - Recruit 8-10 members to make up an FLC. - Schedule regular meetings (about once every three weeks) where participants explore areas of interest (through readings, invited experts, etc.) which lead to changes in the classroom.
-These can be face-to-face, hybrid, or online. - Foster community through support, regular communication, positive interactions, and (when possible) food.
+Topics include: - Transparency in Learning and Teaching (TILT) - High-Impact Practices (HIPs) - Scholarship of Teaching and Learning (SoTL) - Brain-based Learning - (returning CLSs may choose to continue with a topic from the previous year, or some combination thereof) - Recruit 8-10 members to make up an FLC. - Schedule regular meetings (about once every three weeks) where participants explore areas of interest (through readings, invited experts, etc.) which lead to changes in the classroom. - Foster community through support, regular communication, positive interactions, and food.

-By the end of spring semester, each CLS and FLC participant should be able to point to a change or innovation they have made in their classroom or on their syllabus to an assignment, activity, or course material as a result of their participation in the FLC.
+By the end of the semester, each CLS and FLC participant should be able to point to a change or innovation they have made in their classroom or on their syllabus to an assignment, activity, or course material as a result of their participation in the FLC.